BrianHCombes/SelfEd-Tutorials-AngularJS/ZZ-PreEdit-SelfEd-Angular-Routing-One-State-Multiple-Views/README.md

 This is a tutorial from [**Thomas Greco**](https://www.sitepoint.com/author/tgreco/).
-His tutorial is [How to Write Modular Code with Angular UI-Router & Named Views](http://www.sitepoint.com/write-modular-code-angular-ui-router-named-views)    I also use some text content from [W3 Schools](https://www.w3schools.com/bootstrap/default.asp).
+His tutorial is [How to Write Modular Code with Angular UI-Router & Named Views](http://www.sitepoint.com/write-modular-code-angular-ui-router-named-views)
+I also use some bootstrap content from [W3 Schools](https://www.w3schools.com/bootstrap/default.asp).

 # All credits should go to the above mentioned.